Learn more about what to expect after egg donation

 Egg donor recovery tips

 Eat fiber-rich foods and take stool softeners.
 Avoid the potential post-retrieval side effect of constipation by eating foods high in fiber, such as almonds, lentils and avocados.
-About a week after you start the injections, start taking oral magnesium to help prevent potential constipation.
+About a week after you start the stimulation injections, start taking oral magnesium (over the counter) one to two times each day to help prevent potential constipation.
 Also, ask your fertility doctor whether he or she recommends a stool softener for additional relief.

 Reach out if you have concerns.
 While an egg retrieval has few risks, let your fertility doctor know if you experience any symptoms that concern you.

 Go to your follow-up appointment.
 Your fertility clinic will likely schedule a follow-up appointment a week after your egg retrieval.
 It’s important to attend this visit, as it allows the fertility doctor to confirm that your body is getting back to normal.
-Your doctor will also give you instructions for returning to regular activity.
+Your doctor will also give you instructions for returning to regular activity and exercise.

-A top priority for the team at our Southern California egg donation agency is helping you have a healthy and happy egg donation cycle and recovery.
+A top priority for the team at our Southern California egg donation agency is helping you have a healthy and fulfilling egg donation cycle and recovery experience.

 Learn more about egg donation

-Egg donation is a rewarding journey that allows you to help hopeful parents welcome a baby.
+Egg donation is a rewarding journey that allows you to help hopeful parents welcome a baby into their lives.
 If you’re interested in becoming an egg donor, our staff can help you get started.
 Contact us for more information about what to expect after egg donation.